William Anders: Apollo 8

 On 22 December 1966, Anders was assigned to the third Apollo mission, which was to be commanded by Frank Borman, with command module pilot (CMP) Michael Collins; Neil Armstrong, Jim Lovell and Buzz Aldrin were assigned as their backup crew the following year.
 Collins was replaced by Lovell in July 1968, after suffering a cervical disc herniation that required surgery to repair.
-The mission, scheduled for December 1968, was intended to be a second test of the lunar module (LM) in medium Earth orbit, but the delivery of the LM fell behind schedule, and when it arrived at the Kennedy Space Center (KSC) in June 1968, more than a hundred significant defects were discovered.
+The mission, scheduled for December 1968, was intended to be a second test of the Apollo Lunar Module (LM) in medium Earth orbit, but the delivery of the LM fell behind schedule, and when it arrived at the Kennedy Space Center (KSC) in June 1968, more than a hundred significant defects were discovered.
 There was no prospect of it being ready to fly in 1968.
-In August 1968, there were reports, including one from the CIA, that the Soviet Union was planning a crewed lunar orbit mission before the end of the year.
+In August 1968, there were reports, including one from the CIA, that the Soviet Union was planning a crewed circumlunar mission before the end of the year.

 Although the LM would not be ready to fly in December 1968, the Apollo command and service module (CSM) would be, so a CSM-only mission could be flown.
 It could be sent to the Moon, entering lunar orbit before returning to Earth.
 Slayton asked James McDivitt, the designated commander of the second mission, if he still wanted to fly it.
 McDivitt turned it down; his crew had spent a great deal of time preparing to test the LM, and that was what he still wanted to do.
 When Borman was asked the same question, he answered "yes" without any hesitation.
-Slayton then decided to swap the crews and spacecraft, so Borman, Lovell and Anders' mission became Apollo 8.
-Anders was less enthusiastic about being the lunar module pilot of a mission without a lunar module.
+Slayton then decided to swap the crews and spacecraft, so Borman, Lovell, and Anders's mission became Apollo 8.
+Anders was less enthusiastic about being the Lunar Module pilot of a mission without a Lunar Module.